Biography of Barbara Hepworth

 Wins a Scholarship to Leeds School of Art.
 Royal College of Art, London.

-1920: Meets Henry Moore at Leeds School of Art.
+1920: Hepworth meets Henry Moore at Leeds School of Art.

-1921: Hepworth moves on to the Royal Academy of Art in London.
+1921: She moves on to the Royal Academy of Art in London.

 1924: After graduating she moves to Florence to study Romanesque and early Renaissance Sculpture with her new husband John Skeaping.
 Moves on from Florence to Rome.